 There are different ways you can attract customers to your bar business in Nigeria.
 Some of these are:

 A. Give Good Customer Service

-Although this sounds like a cliché a good customer service is still scarce when you visit bars today.
-So you can attract more customers to your bar by just giving quality customer service to people who will be visiting your bar especially the first-timers.
+Although this sounds like a cliché good customer service is still scarce when you visit bars today.
+So you can attract more customers to your bar by just giving quality customer service to people who will be visiting your bar, especially the first-timers.

 B. Provide Adequate Security

 I talked about this briefly in my introduction.
 No one will want to be in a place where they are not sure of their security which includes their lives and property.
 You can attract customers to your bar by providing security in and around your bar.
 When customers know that they are safe anytime they come to relax they will always want to visit your bar.